dapr/docs/daprdocs/content/en/developing-applications/building-blocks/pubsub/pubsub-cloudevents.md

   "cloudevent-source": "checkout",
   "cloudevent-type": "com.dapr.event.sent",
   "time": "2020-09-23T06:23:21Z",
-  "cloudevent-traceparent": "00-113ad9c4e42b27583ae98ba698d54255-e3743e35ff56f219-01"
 }
 ```

 {{% alert title="Important" color="warning" %}}
-While you can override `traceid` and `tracestate`, this is not the recommended way to specify trace ID or trace state.
-The following fields should be specified in the publish metadata request, not the JSON payload:
-- `cloudevent-id`
-- `cloudevent-traceid`
-- `cloudevent-tracestate`
+While you can specify and then override `traceid`/`traceparent` and `tracestate`, doing this may interfere with tracing tools.
+It's recommended to use Open Telementry and Zipkin protocols for distributed traces.
+[Learn more about distributed tracing.]({{< ref tracing-overview.md >}})

 {{% /alert %}}